coyorkdow/coyorkdow/README.md

 <img align=right src="https://github-readme-stats.vercel.app/api/top-langs/?username=coyorkdow&theme=dark&layout=compact" />

 - He used to be a competitive programmer.
-He won the silver medals in both the ICPC and CCPC reginonal contests.
+He won the silver medals in both the ICPC and CCPC regional contests.
 And he bacame purple on Codeforces only in half a year.

 - He previously worked at Tencent WXG.
 At WXG he learned so much about C++ that he hopes oneday he can put "Master in C++" on his resume.